 The early season terrace songs reflected the poor start to the season with "We're going down in a sinking submarine" and "When the Board go marching out" both getting a regular airing.

-But it was the increasingly lewd songs and chants that were causing most consternation and supporters clubs and directors were in unison on this.
-Len Coates, secretary of the United supporters club said "at recent matches some of the chants have been obscene.
-Good natured bantering with opposing supporters has long been accepted by travelling supporters, but there is no excuse whatsoever for the unpleasant references made to them this season"
+But it was the increasingly lewd songs and chants that were causing most consternation and the Supporters Club and directors were in unison on this.
+Len Coates, secretary of the Supporters Club said "at recent matches some of the chants have been obscene.
+Good natured bantering with opposing supporters has long been accepted by travelling supporters, but there is no excuse whatsoever for the unpleasant references made to them this season."

 Lord Westwood stated "some of the songs are very dirty and embarrassing".